Moonshine-IDE/MoonshineWebsite/docs/moonshine/build_moonshine_in_moonshine.md

 Because this is Moonshine's main project rebuilding it will also rebuild all of its dependencies.
 If you tried to build MoonshineSharedCore directly, you would get an error.

-Click on Project and then Build and Run, and see your changes on live application.
+Click on Project and then Build and Run, and see your changes on the live application.

 ###### Step 9